commitspark/graphql-api/README.md

 }
 ```

-This returns the following data:
+This returns the following schema-conformant result data where the additional level of nesting has been transparently
+removed:

 ```json
 {